 You pay a monthly fee for access, and you can stream channels live over the internet.
 Services don’t require a contract, so you can cancel any time.

-Most services offer a bundle of channels for around $40 per month.
-But, in this case we recommend a service that’s specific to CBS, called CBS All Access.
+Most services offer a bundle of channels for around $64.99 per month.
+But, in this case there’s also a service that’s specific to CBS, called CBS All Access.
 This option is very affordable at $6/mo, but only offers CBS.

 Use CBS All Access to Watch CBS Without Cable TV